GSA-TTS/usagov-benefits-eligibility/content/readme.md

 # Content Folder

+## Internationalization Support Toggle
+To toggle on the internationalization support feature, set the `langaugeToggleActive` to `true` in the `nuxt.config.js` file.

+## New File Structure 05/04/2022
+Now the content folder is structured as follows:
+content
+- en
+- es
+  - markdown files at the root of the content folder that are translated
+- types
+  - en
+  - es
+    - markdown data files
+- agencies
+  - en
+  - es
+    - markdown data files
+- benefits
+  - en
+  - es
+    - markdown data files
+- life-events
+  - en
+  - es
+    - markdown data files

+Since the readme and the criteria.csv are not changed with internationalization we can keep them in the root folder.

 ## One Life Event Version

 To toggle between the one life event version and the full version, a content manager must follow the steps below.